Skip to main content

 To decrypt a password-protected file, you can use the --password option when scanning the file to provide its password.

 If you prefer not to type the passwords directly into the terminal, you can provide the path to a file containing a list of passwords with the --password-list option.
-You can also use the --password and the --password-list options simultaneously.

 When you specify either of those (or both), you need to provide the --vault-key value as well.
 That will save the passwords to your package store password vault and associate them with the package version you're scanning.